flightphp/skeleton-simple/README.md

 This is basically a single file application.
 The only exception to this is the config file which is still in the `app/config/` directory.
 This is a good starting point for smaller projects or projects that you don't anticipate will grow much.

-To use the simple version, you'll need to copy the `app/config/config_sample.php` file to `app/config/config.php`.

 With the simple setup, there is two very import security steps to be aware of.
 - **DO NOT SAVE SENSITIVE CREDENTIALS TO THE `index.php` FILE**.
 - **DO NOT COMMIT ANY TYPE OF SENSITIVE CREDENTIALS TO YOUR REPOSITORY**.